mlastes1987/crystal-expansion-dev/README.md

 ![Screenshot](crystal-expansion-dev-3.png)

-- **Known Issues** Any known or reported issues will be placed here until they are resolved.
+- **Known Issues** Experienced a crash while shopping in the Blackthorn City Pokemart, unsure why.
+Will have to do more testing.
+(12/23/24)

 # Credits/Thanks